 Each column corresponds to one question and each row to one respondent.

 Feedback is in sentences rather than yes/no answers or one-word answers.
 This form of commentary is essential to how Keatext analyzes data.

 Comments contain only a single language per comment row.

 Comments from social media are cleaned up to only include feedback on services or products, rather than extraneous sections of a social media post or thread.

 Non-feedback columns feature standardized responses, such as automatically generated pull-down menu options in a survey.

 Before uploading your data, check that your CSV file:

-For surveys, CSV columns can correspond to answers to open-ended questions, demographics, and location.
+For surveys, CSV columns should correspond to answers to open-ended questions, and corresponding metadata such as demographics, and location.

 You can improve both your survey completion rate and the AI analysis of your data when you:

-Now that your CSV files are prepared, it’s time to import your data into Keatext.
+Now that your CSV files are prepared, it’s time to import your data.